Caravan (Thai band): Band history

 Sunthawnsi left the band after the Khon Klai Ban album and was not replaced.
-At the end of the 1980s, the band decided to break up and staged a series of acoustic farewell concerts, joined again by Sunthawnsi, as well as frequent collaborator Phongthep Kradonchamnan and percussionalist Ut Yannawa, who had played drums and percussion on the band's electric albums.
+At the end of the 1980s, the band decided to break up and staged a series of acoustic farewell concerts, joined again by Sunthawnsi, as well as frequent collaborator Phongthep Kradonchamnan and percussionist Ut Yannawa, who had played drums and percussion on the band's electric albums.

 Since then, the band has reunited a number of times to play live concerts, although they have recorded little new music since the 1990s, with only new albums (Klap Ma Thoet and Tulakhom) being made in the past two decades.

 The band supported the People's Alliance for Democracy (PAD or the "Yellow Shirts") and frequently played during their protests against then prime minister Thaksin Shinawatra in 2006 and the anti-government protests 2008.
 Members of the band also appeared in support of the anti-Pheu Thai government People's Democratic Reform Committee (PDRC or the "Whistleblowers) in the protests between November 2013 and May 2014.